 Cost: Free

-If you like to do shopping online, ShopBack can help you save money in the form of cashback deals from over 4,000 stores.
-Consumers can earn up to 30% cashback on their everyday online shopping - the cashback funds will be instantly added to your ShopBack account, and you can easily transfer them to your nominated bank or PayPal account.
+If you like shopping online, ShopBack can help you save money with cashback deals from more than 4,000 stores.
+Consumers can earn up to 30% cashback on their everyday online shopping with the funds instantly added to your ShopBack account, and you can easily transfer them to your nominated bank or PayPal account.

-Alternatively, you can use the funds towards a purchase within the app, whether it’s gift cards, movie tickets, or dining vouchers.
+Alternatively, you can buy some stuff within the app, including gift cards, movie tickets, and dining vouchers.

 Using the mobile or web app gives you access to the latest coupon codes and deals from popular brands like Woolworths, eBay, The Iconic, Uber Eats, Myer, Booking.com and more.